gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Strategic CTI

-> :bulb: "Who is out there threatening us, what do they want and what should we do about it long-term?"
+> :question: "Who is out there threatening us, what do they want and what should we do about it long-term?"

 Strategic Cyber Threat Intelligence (Strategic CTI) provides a high-level, long-term view of the threat landscape.
 It focuses on understanding adversaries` motives, trends and risk implications to inform executive decision-making, risk management and security investment planning.

 #### Characteristics